The Tunnel of Love (play): U.S. national tour

-Adaptions
+West End production

+It was reported in October 1957 that the London rights to the play had been sold to Robin Fox, Robert Morley, and S. A. Gorlinsky, and an opening was scheduled for December 9.

+The play was staged at Her Majesty's Theatre in the West End of London, beginning in December 1957.
+Despite mixed notices, the production ran for more than a year.

+Adaptations

 Film

 MGM acquired the movie rights in a conditional agreement during January 1957.
 One of the terms was that the movie version would not be started until after the Broadway stage run had ended.
 This was a misjudgement on the part of MGM; by the time the film was released in November 1958, the country had been saturated with community and regional stage productions of the play.
-Two of the original Broadway cast, Elisabeth Fraser and Elizabeth Wilson, reprised their roles for the film.
+Two of the original Broadway cast, Fraser and Wilson, reprised their roles for the film.